Looking for a big orange tomato for bright tomato sandwiches? Time to try the Kellogg’s Breakfast tomato!

 The Kellogg’s Breakfast Tomato is an heirloom tomato cultivar discovered by Darrell Kellogg of Michigan (reference: Plants With Stories).
 The variety is thought to have originated in West Virginia.
 The sweet flavor of this slicer tomato made it suitable even for breakfast time!

-Kellogg’s Breakfast tomatoes are very large, beefsteak-type tomatoes that often reach 1-2 pound in weight.
+Kellogg’s Breakfast tomatoes are very large, beefsteak-type tomatoes that often reach 1-2 pounds in weight.
 The fruits have a bright orange peel and oblate flattened shape.
 The taste is nicely balanced between sweet and tangy.
 Kellogg’s Breakfast tomato plants are indeterminate and open-pollinated.
-The large fruits ripen late-season.
+The large fruits ripen late season.

 The Kellogg’s Breakfast Tomato is known for its sweet flavor that tends to be well-balanced with a tangy acidic taste.
-These rich tomatoes have a smooth texture, making them perfect for enjoying fresh.
+Often considered one of the best-tasting tomatoes, these rich tomatoes have a smooth texture, making them perfect for enjoying fresh.

 What are Kellogg’s breakfast tomatoes are very good for enjoying fresh on sandwiches or cubed in salads.
 They add a bright orange color to bruschetta and to chopped salsa.

 Kellogg’s Breakfast tomato plants are indeterminate, meaning their vines keep growing longer and longer throughout the season.
-These larger vines require a significant trellis or cage structure to support them.
-Skip the small standard hardware store tomato cages and opt for a heavy-duty tomato cage, a sturdy vertical plant stake, a large garden obelisk, or even a metal garden arch.
-Use twine or plant ties to secure the vines to the support structure as they grow.
+These larger vines require a significant trellis or cage structure to support them. .

-Tomatoes are heavy feeders (especially large beefsteak-types like Kellogg’s Breakfast) which can benefit from added nutrients when planted in containers or nutrient-deficient soil.
-Start by top-dressing soil with some homemade compost (or store-bought organic compost if you don’t have homemade).
-For an extra nutrient boost, try an one of these organic tomato fertilizer on your tomato plants:
+Tomatoes are heavy feeders (especially large beefsteak types like Kellogg’s Breakfast) which can benefit from added nutrients when planted in containers or nutrient-deficient soil.
+Start by top-dressing soil with some homemade compost or veggie garden fertilizer.

 Kellogg’s Breakfast Tomatoes take about 80 days to ripen after the seedling plants are transplanted out into the garden.
 Once the first tomatoes start to ripen (~80 days after transplanting outdoors), more tomatoes will continue to grow and ripen throughout the growing season until the plant is hit with a hard frost or cut back.